jonahweissman/uva-collab-export-tool/README.md

 ### With my script

 First configure authentication.
 Set each environment variable in a new file named `.env`:
 - `COOKIE`: Open Collab, go the developer tools, the network tab, the request headers, and grab the cookie header.
+(You only really need JSESSIONID)
 - `COMPUTING_ID`: your UVA computing ID
 - `WEBDAV_TOKEN`: Go the resources tab of any Collab site.
 Go to "Transfer Multiple Files".
 Grab the token from step 2